 First things first: You’ll need one of American Airlines’ several co-branded credit cards.
 That’s the only way to capitalize on these deals.
 And that’s not a bad thing, as these are great cards to have.
 AAdvantage miles are worth collecting no matter what airline you’re loyal to.

 Your best bet is the Citi AAdvantage Platinum Select World Elite Mastercard, one of the best American Airlines cards out there.
-Applying for this card when a big welcome bonus returns is a strong option, as a 50,000-mile bonus can open up some serious travel – including discounted domestic travel, of course.
+Applying for this card when a big welcome bonus returns is a strong option, as a 50,000-mile bonus after spending $2,500 in the first three months of card membership can open up some serious travel – including discounted domestic travel, of course.
 This feature alone is worth the $99 annual fee, which is waived in the first year.

-The CitiBusiness version of this card also qualifies for Reduced Mileage Awards.
+The CitiBusiness / AAdvantage Platinum Select World Mastercard also qualifies for Reduced Mileage Awards.
 As does the Citi AAdvantage Executive World Elite Mastercard, AA’s top-tier card that comes with a $450 annual fee and lounge privileges.